-Using a Nest thermostat is one of the easiest ways to perfect the day-to-day schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work correctly or at all if you see an error code on the display.
-The exact error code offers useful information about the root of the problem, something a professional technician can use to provide solutions that much sooner.
+Installing a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your HVAC system.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you might expect, it won’t work properly or at all if you see an error code appear.
+The specific error code offers useful information about the root of the problem, something a professional technician can use to provide solutions that much quicker.

-Here are seven of the most common error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code as well as how you could address it and the approximate cost to do so.
-Keep in mind that while the costs will ultimately depend on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include travel and labor costs as well as any specific parts necessary to finish repairs.
+Let’s consider seven of the most likely error codes you might find on your Nest thermostat.
+We’ll review the basics of each error code on top of how you could fix it and the estimated cost to do so.
+Remember that while the price will ultimately hinge on the specific Nest model, you can count on paying about $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific components necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A trained technician should inspect electrical connections and wiring until they uncover the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.

-They’ll shut off the power and slowly check each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
-Once they locate the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly look at each wire, making sure they are fully attached into the connector with the correct amount of bare copper.
+When they pinpoint the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-Presuming the breakers are on, you can inspect a couple of other places before consulting a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
+In the event the breakers are on, you can inspect a handful of other places before calling a professional technician.

-Since this error can consume your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re working with.
-You can separate the thermostat from its base and deliver power by using a USB cable.
-If it presents error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it’s maybe best to call a pro.
+Because this error can drain your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and supply power by using a USB cable.
+Assuming it displays error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-The technician should cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+Your technician needs to cautiously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+Although this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 show up.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to switch the power off as soon as possible.
-You can then contact a professional technician with the necessary experience diagnosing and fixing electrical issues.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is being delivered through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off straightaway.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and resolving electrical issues.

 e73 – Critical

-This will sometimes be as easy as the breaker being turned off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s best to speak with a local professional.
+This may be as simple as the breaker being switched off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s a good idea to speak with a local professional.